Sam31551/UnderGrad_Machine-Learning/README.md

    - The categorical data created in the previous notebook is split into training and testing X and Y sets.
    - A number of classification algorithms are imported and the data is encoded.
 Each of the models are run on the data.
    - Logistic Regression is the strongest performing model.
-   - This model is then tuned using Grid Search Cross Validation in an attempt to find imprved performance.
+   - This model is then tuned using Grid Search Cross Validation in an attempt to find improved performance.
    - The optimum model reached an accuracy level of 71.8475%.